catswords-social/policy/site_terms_EN.md

 By joining this instance, you are considered to agree to this privacy policy.

-This privacy policy is effective from June 12, 2024, 09:00 UTC+9 (KST).
+This privacy policy is effective from July 15, 2024, 09:00 UTC+9 (KST).